Koenvh1/ets2-local-radio/README.md

 You will need to manually remove the following files from the ETS2/ATS installation directory as well:
 * `\bin\win_x64\plugins\ets2-telemetry.dll`
 * `\bin\win_x86\plugins\ets2-telemetry.dll`
+You might find some residual files left in your installation folder that you need to manually remove.

 ## Thanks to: